YameiSong/YameiSong.github.io/docs/_posts/2023-11-17-database-systems.md

 - **Key constraint:** candidate key values must be unique for every relation instance.
 - **Entity integrity:** an attribute that is part of a primary key cannot be NULL.
-- **Referential integrity:** The value of FK must occur in the other relation or be entirely NULL.
+- **Referential integrity:** The value of a foreign key must occur in the other relation or be entirely NULL.

 Insertion, deletion, and modification may violate integrity constraints.

 > Note: all relational integrity constraints have to do with the key values.

-**Insertions:** When inserting, we need to check *key constraint* – check whether
+**Insertions:** When inserting, we need to check *key constraint*   - check whether
 - that the candidate keys are not already present,
 - that the value of each foreign key either
   - is all NULL, or
   - is all non-NULL and occurs in the referenced relation.

-**Deletions:** When deleting, we need to check *referential integrity* – check whether the primary key occurs in another relation.
+**Deletions:** When deleting, we need to check *referential integrity*  - check whether the primary key occurs in another relation.
 If so,
 - Delete it (this requires another integrity check, possibly causing a cascade of deletions), or
 - Set the foreign key value to NULL (note this can’t be done if it